Skip to content

 [Agent Name]

-Name the one thing they liked and the one thing that held them back so the email feels remembered, not automated.
+Name the one thing they liked and the one thing that held them back.
+Naming both shows you remembered the specific conversation.

 24-hour check-in if they did not reply right away